bpftrace/bpftrace/docs/language.md

     const char* prompt
 ```

-When tracing C{plus}{plus} programs, it’s possible to turn on automatic symbol demangling by using the `:cpp` prefix:
+When tracing C++ programs, it’s possible to turn on automatic symbol demangling by using the `:cpp` prefix:

 ```
 # bpftrace:cpp:"bpftrace::BPFtrace::add_probe" { ... }